TJCTC's virtual programs are online events where participants will watch an instructor online deliver live training at a particular time.

 Registration for live webinars is emailed out 1 - 2 weeks before each event.
 You must register to attend and registration fills up fast.

-Registration for virtual programs generally opens around a month before the program.
+Registration for virtual programs opens with general registration for in-person programs.
 You can register for these by logging in and registering through the TJCTC system.

 Don't worry - we send out the webinar recordings and handouts the next day after a webinar so you can still watch and gain credit.